If you’re good with plants and want to make a little money on the side, you might want to start your own backyard plant nursery.

 You may want to choose higher-value plants to sell if you’re going to make a serious income from your backyard nursery.

 You need to be an expert in the care of the plants you are going to sell.
-You’ll need to know what soil they need, their watering and fertilizing need, and how much light they need.
+You’ll need to know what soil they need, their watering and fertilizing needs, and how much light they need.

 You’ll also need to be able to provide this care for your plants.
 If you don’t give them enough water, for example, your plants will die, and your paycheck will die along with them.